 AddressAgias Eleousis 3, Athina 105 55, Greece

 Everyone has different favorites and priorities.
 With just a day or two in Athens, these are eight places worthy of your precious time.

 - Ancient Agora

 - Greek Parliament and the Tomb of the Unknown Soldier

 Places to Stay in Athens

-While in Athens, I stayed at two very different hotels in the summer of 2015.
-The first is a traditional full-service business hotel, the Athenaeum Intercontinental Athens.
-This 543-room hotel has all the features you would expect from a property in this chain.
+The Athenaeum Intercontinental Athens is a 543-room hotel has all the features you would expect from a property in this chain.
 The rooms and bathrooms are spacious, clean, and modern.
 However, it's not in the city center, but does operate a free shuttle to take guests into the city.
 The hotel is very busy and a good choice if you expect all the amenities and space you would get in a nice hotel in the USA.

-The second hotel I stayed in was in a perfect location, within walking distance of the major sites in the center of Athens.
-I walked to all of the locations listed above except the Old Olympic Stadium from this hotel.
-It's called the Economy Hotel and is a small property near the old City Hall and only about 5 blocks from Monastiraki Square.
+The Economy Hotel is in a perfect location, within walking distance of the major sites in the center of Athens.
+It's a small property near the old City Hall and only about 5 blocks from Monastiraki Square.
 The rooms and bathrooms are tiny, but the air conditioning works well and the price is excellent.
 The desk staff is knowledgeable and very willing to help you plan your time in Athens.